craigthomas/Chip8Java/README.md

 ### Starting the Emulator

 By default, the emulator can start up without a ROM loaded.
-Simply double click the JAR file, or run it with the following command line:
+Simply double-click the JAR file, or run it with the following command line:

-    java -jar emulator-1.0.1-all.jar
+    java -jar emulator-2.0.0-all.jar

 ### Running a ROM

 The command-line interface currently requires a single argument, which is the full path to a Chip 8 ROM:

-    java -jar emulator-1.0.1-all.jar /path/to/rom/filename
+    java -jar emulator-2.0.0-all.jar /path/to/rom/filename

 This will start the emulator with the specified ROM.